1.1 The Story of Creative Commons

 What were the legal and cultural reasons for the founding of Creative Commons?
 Why has CC grown into a global movement?

 CC’s founders recognized the mismatch between what technology enables and what copyright restricts, and they provided an alternative approach for creators who want to share their work.
 Today that approach is used by millions of creators around the globe.

 Personal Reflection / Why It Matters to You

 When did you first learn about Creative Commons?
 Think about how you would articulate what CC is to someone who has never heard of it.
 To fully understand the organization, it helps to start with a bit of history.

 Acquiring Essential Knowledge

 The story of Creative Commons begins with copyright.
-You’ll learn a lot more about copyright later in the course, but for now it’s enough to know that copyright is an area of law that regulates the way the products of human creativity are used – like books, academic research articles, music, and art.
+You’ll learn a lot more about copyright later in the course, but for now it’s enough to know that copyright is an area of law that regulates the way some products of human creativity — such as books, academic research articles, music, and art — are used.
 Copyright grants a set of exclusive rights to a creator, so that the creator has the ability to prevent others from copying and adapting her work for a limited time.
 In other words, copyright law strictly regulates who is allowed to copy and share with whom.